martinov/martinov/README.md

 I'm a software engineer with focus on SaaS solutions.
 Currently I live in Bulgaria 🇧🇬 and work remotely 👨‍💻

 I coded my first program in 1996 on an 8-bit computer 👾.
-Today I have 20+ years of commercial software development experience and hundreds of successfully completed projects in both product and outsourcing companies.
+Today I have 20+ years of commercial software development experience and hundreds of successfully completed projects in various sectors including business process automation, finance, insurance, healthcare and NGOs.

 <img alt="MMartinov" src="./mmartinov-logo-blue.png" width="256" />